SW-Latitude-Paint-Review

 Depending on the level of quality you are looking for, Latitude makes a much improved trim paint compared to Super Paint & A-100.
 With a combination of Latitude and one of these products for exterior walls, Lattitude would make an exceptional trim paint.

-But when compared to Duration or Emerald exterior is when Latitude falls short.
-So, as we usually recommend products that offer superior, we will have to shortlist Lattitude and say it’s a perfect siding, wall, or brick paint that will not disappoint.
+But when compared to Duration or Emerald Exterior, Latitude falls short.
+So, as we usually recommend products that offer superior performance, we will have to shortlist Lattitude and say it’s a high-performing siding, wall, or brick paint that will not disappoint.

 While an overachieving trim paint Lattitude is not, there are undoubtedly lower-tier products to avoid.